Enterprise Service Management (ESM)

-HR, Finance, Legal, Scheduling, Security or even your office car–pool service-the Midas touch of IT Service Management extends beyond IT teams today.
-Here’s how Enterprise Service Management or ESM is driving digitalization across departments in modern organizations today.
+HR, Finance, Legal, Scheduling, Security or office car pool service-the Midas touch of IT Service Management extends beyond IT teams today.
+Here’s how Enterprise Service Management or ESM is driving digitalization across teams in modern organizations today.

 According to Forrester, ESM is “extending IT service management capabilities beyond technology services to address business-centric use cases; managing service demand and supply through a common platform, portal, and service catalog; and speeding up innovation and workflow automation through PaaS/low-code development tooling.”